Fire Safety Certificate

 To obtain a BS 5839 fire safety certificate, your property must be inspected and tested by a qualified fire safety professional.
 The inspector will assess the fire alarm system, including the design, installation, and maintenance, to ensure that it meets the requirements of the standard.
 If the system passes the inspection, a certificate will be issued.

-In addition to the fire safety certificate, it is also important to ensure that your fire alarm system is properly maintained on regular basis.
+In addition to the fire safety certificate london, it is also important to ensure that your fire alarm system is properly maintained on regular basis.
 This includes regular testing and inspection of the system, as well as repairs and replacement of any components that are damaged or worn.

 The standard for fire detection in domestic dwellings, BS 5839-6, is the go-to reference for architects and other building professionals, installers and contractors alike.
 It offers direction on how to comply with regulations that cover single families homes, houses in multiple occupation (HMOs) as well as sheltered housing (housing & common spaces).
 This comprehensive guide will make it easier to audit installations while still ensuring its user friendly guidance can be applied by non-specialists.